supposedly/nutshell/README.md

 0, 1, any.0, 2, any.1, 3
 ```

-Transitions, whose terms are listed in clockwise order,
+Transitions, whose terms are always listed in clockwise order,
 by default use the Golly-canonical ordering&nbsp;-- usually `C, N, ..., C'`
 (center cellstate, northern cellstate, ..., new center)&nbsp;--
 but they are allowed to start on a different compass direction if explicitly specified.